 IMPORTANT WARNING REGARDING GLOBAL BANS

 If you are globally banned, please include your exact (!) global ban ID and the name of the game in your support request.
 The ID is shown in your global ban message ("Global Ban #ID").
-Without it we won't be able to quickly process your request.
-Note that every case is carefully investigated, but please understand that due to the great volume of requests we might take a few days to get back to you.
-Sending the same request multiple times will not accelerate the process in any way.
+Without it we won't be able to process your request.
+Note that sending the same request multiple times will not accelerate the reviewing process in any way.

 Please also note the following before sending in your request: